There are three common ways to light a scene

 Compute lighting per vertex in the vertex shader; let DDA/Bresenham interpolate the resulting colors to fragments.

-Include texture maps with the geometry that are already lit, with shadows and so on pre-computed.
+Include texture maps that are already lit, with shadows and so on pre-computed.

 Also called Phong shading